 You’ll need to get several quotes and spend time shopping around for the best deal.
 Here are some more tips to try:

-- Choose the right vehicle: Opt for a small car with a small engine rather than a large, more powerful car.
+- Choose the right vehicle: Opt for a small, reliable car rather than a large, more powerful car.
 Avoid cars that have been modified too as you’ll pay extra for this.

-- Be a named driver: on an experienced driver’s policy while you gain experience, as this helps reduce the level of risk.
+- Be a named driver: on an experienced driver’s policy while you gain experience.
 They must be the main driver though, as buying insurance for a less experienced driver to lower the cost, known as ‘fronting’, is illegal.